11 Best Fish Pond Plants | What Real Pond Owners Quietly Use

 What doesn’t

-- Tropical species that cannot survive winter outdoors
+• Tropical species that will not survive freezing winters outdoors

 4. Creeping Jenny Live Plant